Measuring Association Between Labels and Free-Text Rationales: Analyzing Necessary Properties of Joint Models

-Cases 1 and 2 indicate that both tasks are equally affected by noise.
-Cases 3 and 4 are failure cases---if one output is stable and the other is not, we conclude they cannot be strongly-associated within the model.
+The case where $l$ and $r$ are both stable or both unstable indicates that both tasks are similarly affected by noise.
+The case where $l$ is unstable but $r$ is stable (or vice versa) is a failure case---if only one output is stable, we conclude the two generation mechanisms cannot be strongly associated within the model.

-\paragraph{Method} We apply 0-mean Gaussian noise $\mathcal{N}(0,\sigma^2)$ to each input embedding in the encoder at inference time.
-We measure changes in label prediction by counting the number of predicted labels in the test set which flip, i.e., change from their original prediction to something else,\footnote{This is either to another valid (but incorrect) answer choice, or to another word that is not in the set of possible answers altogether, since T5 generates answers over the entire set of vocabulary tokens.} alongside changes in accuracy of the \itoor model.
+\paragraph{Method} Following related work \cite[]{pmlr-v97-wang19f, lakshmi-narayan-etal-2019-exploration, liu-etal-2019-zero}, we add zero-mean Gaussian noise $\mathcal{N}(0,\sigma^2)$ to each input embedding in the \itoor encoder at inference time.
+We measure changes in label prediction as the number of predicted test set labels that flip, i.e., change from their original prediction to something else, alongside changes in accuracy of the \itoor model.
+We measure changes in rationale quality using our rationale quality metric (\sect{sec:evaluation}), with details of the metric calculation illustrated in Figure \ref{fig:4_1_simulatability}.
+We report metrics on rationales generated by \itoor under different levels of noise, controlled by $\sigma^2$.

-Measuring the change in rationales is more difficult---we wish to measure whether they have changed in meaning significantly enough to \emph{no longer be valid} for a given problem instance.
-There can be multiple valid rationales for a given instance \cite{miller2019explanation}, so paraphrase or semantic similarity measures are not enough.
-However, perturbed rationales should be able to perform comparably to their unperturbed counterparts at predicting the labels if they remain in-distribution.
-We use this as a proxy for meaning change.